Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 The novel’s release made quite a splash.

-In the above example, the possessive case is denoting that novel is in the role of object in relationship to release; someone released the novel.
+In the above example, the possessive case denotes that the novel is in the role of object in relationship to release; someone released the novel.

 The possessive of a plural noun that ends in –s or –es is formed by adding just an apostrophe.